open-and-sustainable/cirquant/docs/methodology.md

 ## Research Overview

 CirQuant (Circular Economy Quantification) is a data processing and analysis framework designed to measure and track circular economy indicators for strategic product categories in the European Union.
-The project focuses on quantifying material flows, production patterns, and trade dynamics to assess progress toward circular economy goals.
+The project focuses on quantifying potential material flows, production patterns, and trade dynamics to assess potentials of the circular economy transition.

 ## Theoretical Framework